Ted Bundy (film): Plot

 In 1977, Ted represents himself at his trial and is granted access to the Pitkin County Courthouse's law library.
 He promptly escapes by jumping from an upper-story window.
 Six days later, after attempting auto theft at Aspen Mountain, Ted is arrested and returned to prison.
 Months later, Ted again escapes and becomes one of the FBI Ten Most Wanted Fugitives.
 The following year, Ted settles in Tallahassee, Florida, and continues his murder spree.
 He assaults four women in Florida State University's Chi Omega sorority house and kills two of them.
 Over a month later, Ted rapes and murders 12-year-old Suzanne Bruster.
 Ted is arrested soon afterward and beaten by a Pensacola police officer.

 Ted is tried at Dade County Circuit Court and is sentenced to death in the electric chair at Florida State Prison.
-Over the next 10 years, Ted makes several appeals that hinder his death penalty from being processed and to have his sentence commuted but loses every one.
-On the day of his execution, he has to be dragged out of his cell to the death chamber.
+Over the next 10 years, Ted makes several appeals that hinder his death penalty from being processed and to have his sentence commuted, but loses every single one.
+On the day of his execution in 1989, prison guards abuse and drag the reviled Bundy from his cell into the death chamber.
 He is executed in front of his victims' families; the executioner is revealed to be a young woman.
 As Lee watches news coverage of the execution with her husband, she wonders: "Who was Ted Bundy"?